Arman-Keyoumarsi/vSphere/README.md

 # vSphere

-This project contains all the related scripts and code use to automate various vSphere tasks.
+This project contains all the related scripts and codes use to automate various vSphere tasks.

 ### *(If you like these scripts or using them, please give a :star: for motivation.)*